Ross6789/investment-backtester/docs/architecture.md

 investment_backtester/
 ├── backend/
-│   ├── pipelines/          # Data pipeline logic
+│   ├── data/               # Local data storage (eg. metadata file) │   ├── pipelines/          # Data pipeline logic
-│   └── tests/              # Unit tests
+│   └── config.py           # Configuration constants and methods
-├── config/
 ├── docs/                   # Architecture, schema, and pipeline documentation ├── scripts/
-├── requirements.txt        # Project dependencies
+├── tests/                  # Unit tests , folder structure within replicates project ├── requirements.txt        # Project dependencies
 ├── README.md               # Project overview and setup
-└── .gitignore
+├── setup.sh                # Project setup file : sets python path and activates virtual environment └── .gitignore

 ---

 ## Main Components

-### `PriceDataPipeline`
+### `DataPipeline`

-- Downloads historical price data for one or more tickers
+- Downloads historical price or action data for one or more tickers
-- Transforms raw API output into a standard Polars DataFrame
+- Combines multiple dataframes from different ingestors into a single standard Polars DataFrame
 - Saves data as partitioned `.parquet` files by ticker and stores on external SSD

-### `DividendDataPipeline`
+### `YFinanceBaseIngestor`

-- Similar to `PriceDataPipeline` but for dividend data
+- Abstract class for ingesting data from yfinance API
-- Also writes partitioned Parquet files
+- Retrieves data from yfinance based on list of tickers and set of dates input
+- Uses batches with a short delay (2 second) to prevent API throttling or bans
+- Child classes include YFinancePriceIngestor and YFinanceCorporateActionIngestor

+### `CSVPriceIngestor`

+- Reads a local csv, cleans the data and converts to a Polars DataFrame
+- Renames and casts columns to ensure it adheres to specified schema
+- If only one price column is present, it will duplicate that for both a `close` and `adj_close`

 ---